Join Here | Log In

 Corticotropin-releasing hormone:

-CRH also activates the corticotropin-releasing hormone receptor CRHR1.
-Several quite common genetic variants of CRHR 1 seem to interact with childhood trauma.
-Depending on the genotype, these variants can either increase or decrease the likelihood of long-term effects.
+CRH acts by binding to and activating the corticotropin-releasing hormone receptor CRHR1.
+Several quite common genetic variants of CRHR1 interact with childhood trauma.
+Depending on the genotype, these variants can either increase or decrease the likelihood of long-term effects from stressful events in childhood.

 Resilience Genotype Report: